 by Ryan Wong

 The ladle slides into the broth.
 No one moves to pick it back up.
 Ba spares a glance at me, a fleeting movement, before returning his focus to the bowl in front of him.
-Waiting.
 Beside him, Ma picks at the plates of liao.
 My curled toes press themselves into the ground as I reach for the silver handle, prostrating in the slow-boiling silence.
 Soup coats my fingers as they close around the ladle and place it firmly against the pot’s side.
 We carry on as if nothing happened, but something did happen, and now the air is charged.
 Stiffened.
-As if a single spark would set the world on fire.
+As if a single spark would set the table on fire.

 I nod.